 - Citizenship: U.S. citizen or U.S. national from American Samoa or the Commonwealth of the Northern Mariana Islands

 Other eligibility guidelines:

 - Plan to enter a research-focused master’s or doctoral program in the arts, humanities or social sciences.
 Students in the social sciences who plan to pursue graduate study in neuroscience or students who plan to pursue professional degrees that emphasize skills and practical analysis such as business, law, public health, public policy, and social work should not apply for the Beinecke Scholarship.

 - Demonstrate superior standards of intellectual ability, scholastic achievement and personal promise during their undergraduate career.

-- Have a documented history of receiving need-based financial aid (preference for Pell Grant recipients).
+- Have a documented history of receiving need-based financial aid.